Crawl Space Insulation

 Contact us and schedule an inspection of your crawl space.
 Crawl space specialists are available to audit your home in Snohomish and Skagit counties.
 They can clean and repair your crawl space and make sure it functions optimally for years to come.

 During an audit, a professional will look for signs of mold, pest infestations, and other damage to your crawl space and its insulation.
 He or she will let you know if insulation needs to be removed and replaces, and can talk with you about the best options for your new insulation.
 An audit also will provide suggestions on new places to insulate.
 For example, uninsulated piped should be insulated to prevent freezing during winter, and rim joists could be filled and insulated to prevent air flow (and energy loss) through these crevices.
 The services that are suggested after an audit will be aimed at retaining energy to maintain the home’s climate and increase energy efficiency.
 If spray foam is chosen for new insulation, then the crawl space receives the added benefit of more extensive air sealing which helps keep out pests when used around exterior walls and vents.
-Proper insulation, sealing, and ventilation will improve air quality in your crawl space and in your home.
+Proper insulation, sealing, and ventilation will improve a

 Don’t wait.
 Get your audit scheduled now.
 Proper insulation helps make a healthy crawl space and a healthy home.
 You and your family can breathe easier and live more comfortably in a properly cooled and warmed home.